 Self-managed super fund (SMSF)

-extensive skills in financial and legal matters.
-You must be
+knowledge of financial and legal matters.

 When you run your own SMSF you must:

-- Carry out the role of trustee or director, which imposes
+- carry out the role of trustee or director, which imposes

-important legal duties on you
+important legal obligations on you

-likely to meet your retirement needs
+your risk tolerance and is likely to meet your retirement

-- Keep comprehensive records and arrange an annual audit by an
+- keep comprehensive records and arrange an annual audit by an

 approved SMSF auditor

-If you decide to set up an SMSF you are personally liable for
+If you decide to set up an SMSF, you are personally liable for

-all the decisions made by the fund even if you get help from a
+all the decisions made by the fund - even if you get help from a

 professional or another member makes the decision.